-If one goes down into the water and comes up without having received anything, and says “I am a Christian,” he has borrowed the name at interest.
+If one goes down into the water and comes up without having received anything and says, “I am a Christian,” he has borrowed the name at interest.
 But if he receives the Holy Spirit, he has the name as a gift.
 He who has received a gift does not have to give it back, but of him who has borrowed it at interest, payment is demanded.
 This is the way it happens to one when he experiences a mystery.

-Jesus taught by parable, imparting esoteric knowledge.
+Jesus was taught by parables, imparting esoteric knowledge.

 He taught by his example and by questioning.